mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

         ![Windows-setup-installtion-1](./screenshot/Windows-setup-installtion-1.jpg)

      3. Select a version of Windows to install.
-Basically, all of them are working for the labs.
+Basically, all of them work for the labs.
 Since the Pro has most features, we choose pro.

         ![Windows-setup-choose-windows-version](./screenshot/Windows-setup-choose-windows-version.jpg)